TGUMesh/codf-recr/README.md

 <div align="center">

-# 🎓 CIMPulse – Club Information Management Portal
+# 🎓 CIMP – Club Information Management Portal

 A full-stack web platform designed for **VIT SWC (Student Welfare Committee)** to streamline the creation, management, and oversight of student clubs.
 Built for clean role-based workflows, seamless member control, and an intuitive dashboard experience.